United/Zyklon B Zombie: Background

-The single's A-side, "United", was called "one of the first electropop singles" by Jon Savage., while the B-side, "Zyklon B Zombie", has been seen as a parody of punk rock music.
+The single's A-side, "United", was called "one of the first electropop singles" by Jon Savage, while the B-side, "Zyklon B Zombie", has been seen as a parody of punk rock music.
 "United" featured a minimal drum loop and synthesizer pattern with uncharacteristically positive lyrics, while "Zyklon B Zombie" featured little more than growling, distorted vocals and bass guitar with a frenetic guitar solo.
 Both tracks were later released in the CD version of The Second Annual Report.

 Release

-The original pressing by Industrial Records had its own unique Label and Logo.
+The original pressing by Industrial Records had its own unique label and logo.
 After approximately 20,000 sales, re-pressing was taken over by Rough Trade and the single was re-cut with different messages ('Salon Kitty' on side B and '437 666 OTO' 'RE-CUT 4 Nov 79' and '20,000 DOWN' on side A).
-This version's "Zyklon B Zombie" with Cosey Fanni Tutti's guitar was much louder compared to the original version, being an improvement over the original.
-This version still had the same Label as the original pressing, bearing no difference in that regard.
+Cosey Fanni Tutti's guitar on "Zyklon B Zombie" was much louder on this repress than the original version.

 A third pressing was in white vinyl (1,000 copies) and clear vinyl (1,000 copies) and features around two minutes of rain and train sounds at the end of side two.

-"United" made an appearance in Throbbing Gristle's second studio album D.o.A: The Third and Final Report of Throbbing Gristle as a 16-second sped-up version.
+"United" appeared on Throbbing Gristle's second studio album D.o.A: The Third and Final Report of Throbbing Gristle, sped up to a duration of only 0:16.